codacy/docs/docs/coverage-reporter/uploading-coverage-in-advanced-scenarios.md

 ```

 !!! note
-    The example above works only on systems that use GNU find with support for the `-printf` action, such as Linux.
+    This example works only on systems that use GNU `find` with support for the `-printf` action, such as Linux.

 ### Uploading reports in sequence {: id="multiple-reports-sequence"}